-The second test analyzes the independent variable of liquidity ratio (CR) on profitability in the telecommunications sector.
+The second test analyzes the independent variable of liquidity ratio (CR) on profit to lity in the context of the telecommunications sector.
 The data processing results show a probability value of 0.0006, smaller than the significance level of 0.05.
-Therefore, it can be concluded that the alternative hypothesis (H2) is accepted.
+Therefore, it can be concluded that the alternative hypothesis (Ha) is accepted.
 In contrast, the null hypothesis (H0) is rejected, indicating that the liquidity ratio variable (current ratio) significantly affects the profitability variable in the telecommunications sector.

 This finding is consistent with theory and previous research.
-According to signaling theory, a high level of liquidity can be considered a positive signal to investors and the general public, indicating that the company can meet short-term obligations and has the potential to achieve profits.
-Therefore, this study supports the view that liquidity plays an essential role in improving corporate profitability, especially in the telecommunications sector.
+According to signaling theory, a high level of liquidity can be considered as a positive signal to investors and the general public, indicating that the company can meet short-term obligations and has the potential to achieve profits.
+Therefore, this study supports the view that liquidity plays an essential role in improving corporate profitability, especially in the context of the telecommunications sector.

-However, this finding contrasts with the Cahyani & Sitohang (2020) study, which states that liquidity can harm profitability.
-In the telecommunications sector, the positive effect of liquidity on profitability can be explained by telecommunications companies' ability to manage investments and projects more efficiently, support business growth, and increase stakeholder confidence in the long run.
+However, this finding contrasts Cahyani & Sitohang, (2020) study, which states that liquidity can harm profitability.
+In the context of the telecommunications sector, the positive effect of liquidity on profitability can be explained through the ability of telecommunications companies to manage investments and projects more efficiently, support business growth, and increase stakeholder confidence in the long run.